alxlives/ruby_teste/README.md

 The rails_tracker.js file (inside front/js folder) can be embeded by any html file.
 To use it as a stand-alone file, follow the steps below:

-1) copy it to your project;
+1) Copy it to your project;

-2) embed jquery in the html file header:
+2) Embed jquery in the html file header:

 ```
 <script  src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.0/jquery.min.js"></script>
 ```

-3) embed the rails_tracker.js file in the header;
+3) Embed the rails_tracker.js file in the header;

 ```
 <script type='text/javascript' src='js/rails_tracker.js'></script>
 ```

-4) open the rails_tracker.js file (/js) and configure the following vars:
+4) Open the rails_tracker.js file (/js) and configure the following vars:

 ```
 var base_url = "http://localhost:3000";